pantheon-systems/kube-backup/README.md

 - `KEYBASE_USERS`: A space-separated list of keybase.io users whose GPG keys will be used to encrypt the backup.
-- `INTERVAL`: Used by the run.sh wrapper when running as a Kubernetes pod.
+- `INTERVAL`: Used by the docker-run.sh wrapper when running as a Kubernetes pod.
 This setting defines how often the backup.sh script is executed.
 Default is 4h.
 - `GCS_BUCKET_PATH`: Google Cloud Storage path to store backups under, eg:
   `gs://pantheon-internal-kube-backups/cluster-01/`